CYLALighthouse/PM-Toolkit/docs/dessa.md

 ![DESSA layout](/_images/Dessa3.png)

-- It usually has a "Teacher Reflection and Action" template, and the rest are universal templates that you can use.
+- It usually has a "Teacher Reflection and Action" template, some universal templates, small groups, and even individual templates that you can use.
+If you have a parent that would like some lessons for the student to do at home there is even a template for them to take home near the bottom of the page.

 For example, if I chose _Self Awareness_, like I did in the picture, and I were facilitating a Behavior Lesson Plan I would click on _A Time I Helped_.
 It will pop up a pdf that has the lesson already built out for me.
 I would read through the entire lesson and modify it for my student and make sure that it suits them the best it can.